Pacoromo/the-dark-quiz/README.md

 # Juno-College-JavaScript-Course-Project1

 --------STAR WARS QUIZ GAME----------
+-----------The Dark Quiz-------------

-This is the first attempt to do a JavaScript application using some sound files and some of the new concepts learned during class.
+This is the first attempt to do a JavaScript application using the new concepts learned during class and some sound files.

 The idea is to:
 - Manipulate the DOM with some event listeners.